MicrosoftLearning/mslearn-fabric/Instructions/Labs/19-secure-data-access.md

 1. In the menu bar on the left, select **Workspaces** (the icon looks similar to 🗇).
 2. Select the workspace you created.
-3. In the workspace, select the **New Item** button.
-Under the **Store data** header, select **Lakehouse**.
+3. In the workspace, select the **+ New** button and then select **Lakehouse**.
 Create a new Lakehouse with the name of your choice.

    After a minute or so, a new Lakehouse will be created:

     ![Screenshot of a new lakehouse in Fabric.](./Images/new-sample-lakehouse.png)

-4. Select the **Start with sample data** tile.
+5. Select the **Start with sample data** tile.
 After a minute or so, the lakehouse will be populated with data.

 ## Apply workspace access controls